iande/decogator/README.md

 piece of advice into a particular position within the advice chain, though that may eventually change.

+##Known Issues

+1. Use of the "join point" object (I'm not even sure I'm using that term correctly) sucks hard.
+It would be more natural to allow around advice to receive parameters corresponding to the ones passed to the underlying method, and yield those parameters on into the chain.
+However, for Tap to behave properly, we also need to be able to yield to a block without parameters and have the current parameter configuration passed along.
+2. If a method is (re-)defined after it has been decorated, the advice will not be evaluated.
+The same is true with delegation, though that's expected.
+I'm not sure if I consider this a bug yet, as it provides an easy way for authors who extend a decorated superclass to "clear" the advice.
+3. Subclasses of a class with a decorated method break when the method is invoked.
+   The issue here is that the superclass has an instance_method that calls out to the `with_advice_for` singleton method.
+However, this method in turn relies upon the existence of a class instance variable, which does not exist in the subclass.
+Resolving this should be as simple as exposing the class instance variable and proceeding up the hierarchical chain when the class instance variable (or the advice for the particular method) does not exist locally.

 ##To-Do

 1. Specs, specs, specs!